What Are The Benefits Of Using Sunscreen Without Benzene?

 This is especially important for skincare products, including sunscreen!
 Look for organic or natural ingredients in your sunscreen, and avoid harsh chemicals, like oxybenzone and octinoxate.

-Your best bet is to choose mineral sunscreens made with non-nano zinc oxide that are not only safe for you but also for the environment.
+Your best bet is to choose mineral sunscreens that are not only safe for you but also for the environment.
 Babo Botanicals offers safe, certified sunscreens.
 Find the one that meets your family’s needs and feel comfortable having fun in the sun!